How Accurate Is A Compulsive Liar Test?

 Getty/AnnaStills

 Compulsive lying is difficult to define, as it is not a single, recognized condition.
 Instead, compulsive lying is considered a symptom or component of other mental health conditions.
-Some of them are relatively benign, such as anxiety, and some of them are potentially damaging, as is the case with antisocial personality disorder.
+These mental health conditions could include anything from anxiety to antisocial personality disorder.
 In some cases, compulsive lying is relatively harmless in its execution, and in others, compulsive lying is dangerous and can put anyone close to the liar at risk.
 Defining the difference between the two is usually a matter of finding the underlying cause.

 Although compulsive lying as a condition is difficult to nail down, the behavior itself does have a definitive description: compulsive lying is lying not intentionally motivated by personal gain or intention and is instead seemingly mundane, bizarre, or unnecessary.
 Compulsive liars might lie to get things in a relationship or a job, for example, but these instances are likely to be outliers in the grand scheme of their lives rather than the standard.
 Most compulsive liars do so without regard for any actual gain or outcome but are instead driven by the desire or need to lie, regardless of the consequences.